 A new spirit has taken over the town.
 Where courtesy on the open road was once sufficient to control the flow of traffic, now stop signs and intrusive signal lights are the rule.
 Where ramshackle and rustic were once charm enough, now there is architectural rendering, remodeling, redecorating and expansion to exploit the changing demographics.

 Returning as a visitor to a beloved former home can be dangerous.
 Unexpected feelings often lurk beneath the surface of seemingly calm emotional waters.
-Sometimes I feel excited to explore a new gallery or shop that has popped up in my absence.
+Sometimes I feel excited to explore a new gallery or boutique that has popped up in my absence.
 Often I can’t wait to indulge in a gourmet meal prepared entirely from locally sourced ingredients at one of the upscale restaurants that are now ubiquitous.
 But at other times I find myself becoming melancholy and terribly homesick for a by-gone era.
 I begin resenting all the changes and all the interlopers for ruining my town.

 After dinner, my friend and I stroll through the nearby regional park.
 The sun, a perfect orange orb, hangs just above the blue-grey mountainside.
 But the bucolic scene barely registers.
 Awash now with deep regret, I feel held back from any possibility of meaningful connection with the natural world.
 Why, I admonish myself, had I not used my time in this magical place more wisely?
 Why had I not spent each and every day in gratitude, recognizing that my Eden would one day be no more?
 Why wasn’t I mature enough to understand the ephemeral nature of life?